nierdz/OPcache-plugins-for-nagios-and-cacti/nagios/plugins/opcache/README.md

 --restart or -F         Number of restarts (oom_restarts and hash_restarts)
                         You need to set numbers of restarts for warning and critical thresholds
                         Defaults: warning 2, critical 5`

+## Cacti

+If you need a cacti templates to collect these metrics, check [Cacti Opcache template](https://github.com/nierdz/admintools/tree/master/cacti/opcache)

 ## License